 - Literature is not limited to linguistic or aesthetic masterpieces; it is an infinite and ever-changing field, fueled by creativity and human expression.

 - Never judge a book by its cover, description, or genre.

 - Always keep an open mind and try new things, because you never know what you might end up liking and what you might not.

 I’ll never stop reading and re-reading the classics, because they are what got me into reading in the first place and helped me through so many phases of my life, but now, I can add YA to that category as well.
-So, if there’s any genre that you’ve sworn off without ever having tried, then I suggest that you at least give it a shot.
+So, if there’s any genre that you’ve sworn off without ever having tried it, then I suggest that you at least give it a shot.
 You might hate it and that is perfectly okay, thereby cementing your opinion that it’s just not for you, but you might also love it and discover a whole new world of books that you never knew existed.
 The moral, in the end, is: read outside of your comfort zone.
-So, this month (March, I mean, because February is almost done anyway), try to challenge yourself and read something from a genre you’ve never tried before and dare to venture beyond your comfort zone.
+So, after you’re done reading this ramble, try to challenge yourself and read something from a genre you’ve never tried before and dare to venture beyond your comfort zone.